gar1t/e2/doc/tutorial.rst

 Anything else?

 Who cares!
-That's certain enough to get started.
-We could spend ages perfecting a design, or dive right in, solve easy problems by experimentation, and worry about "the rest" after we've made some progress.
+That's certainly enough to get started.
+We could spend ages perfecting a design, or dive right in, solve easy problems by experimentation, and worry about the rest after we've made some progress.

 Storage Engine
 ==============